The benefits of breastfeeding: A timeline for the ages

 Breastfeeding is more than the act of just feeding your little one.
 It also provides an incredible number of health benefits to both you and your baby — in addition to all the money saved on formula.
 That’s why the American Academy of Pediatrics and the World Health Organization both recommend exclusive breastfeeding for 6 months followed by continued breastfeeding with complementary foods for at least 2 years and beyond as mutually desired.
 Outside of Western culture, where natural weaning is practiced more readily, the average age to stop breastfeeding globally is between two and four years old.

 There’s no right answer for how long you should breastfeed — but more time does bring more benefits.
-Whether you breastfeed for four months, nine months, two years or more, you’ll give your baby and yourself a priceless gift with effects that carry over into the years to come.
-Breastfeeding also helps our society as a whole by reducing healthcare costs, environmental waste, and the need for maternal sick days.
-Here is a timeline of the key health benefits of breastfeeding for both mom and baby:
+Whether you breastfeed for four months, nine months, two years, or more, you’ll give your baby and yourself a priceless gift with effects that last a lifetime.

 A few days